mohmmadjahid/Spotify-clone/README.md

 #spotify clone
-this project created by mohmmad jahid
+this project created by mohmmad jahid.